Alan Dower

 Colonel Alan Vincent Gandar Dower (28 March 1898 – 6 May 1980) was a British Army officer and politician.
 He was Conservative Member of Parliament (MP) for Stockport from 1931 to 1935, and MP for Penrith and Cockermouth from 1935 to 1950.

-Dower's brother Eric was also a Conservative MP, while another brother Kenneth was a well-known explorer.
+Dower's brother Eric was also a Conservative MP who established Aberdeen Airport and Aberdeen Airways, while another brother Kenneth was a well-known sportsman, author and explorer.
 All used different versions of their surname: Dower, Gandar Dower and Gandar-Dower respectively.

+Dower was twice married with a daughter from each marriage.
+He first married Marjorie Rosamond Seton Mulliner (m.
+1922 - 1927) who later married Sir George Gordon Medlicott Vereker, and then Aymée Lavender Clerk (m.
+1928), who later created a very popular range of scale model horses marketed as Julip Horses.